thanos-io/thanos/docs/components/rule.md

                                 SRV record's value.
 The URL path is used as a prefix for the regular Alertmanager API path.
       --gcs.bucket=<bucket>     Google Cloud Storage bucket name for stored blocks.
-If empty ruler won't store any block inside Google Cloud Storage
+If empty, ruler won't store any block inside Google Cloud Storage.
+      --s3.bucket=<bucket>      S3-Compatible API bucket name for stored blocks.
+      --s3.endpoint=<api-url>   S3-Compatible API endpoint for stored blocks.
+      --s3.access-key=<key>     Access key for an S3-Compatible API.
+      --s3.insecure             Whether to use an insecure connection with an S3-Compatible API.
+      --s3.signature-version2   Whether to use S3 Signature Version 2; otherwise
+                                Signature Version 4 will be used.
-      --cluster.peers=CLUSTER.PEERS ...
+      --s3.encrypt-sse          Whether to use Server Side Encryption --cluster.peers=CLUSTER.PEERS ...
-                                initial peers to join the cluster.
-It can be either <ip:port>, or <domain:port>
+                                Initial peers to join the cluster.
+It can be either <ip:port>, or <domain:port>.
       --cluster.address="0.0.0.0:10900"
-                                listen address for cluster
+                                Listen address for cluster.
+      --cluster.gossip-interval=5s
+                                Interval between sending gossip messages.
+By
+                                lowering this value (more frequent) gossip
+                                messages are propagated across the cluster more quickly at the expense of increased bandwidth.
+      --cluster.pushpull-interval=5s
+                                Interval for gossip state syncs.
+Setting this interval lower (more frequent) will increase
+                                convergence speeds across larger clusters at the expense of increased bandwidth usage.
       --cluster.advertise-address=CLUSTER.ADVERTISE-ADDRESS
-                                explicit address to advertise in cluster
+                                Explicit address to advertise in cluster.

 ```